NitishIITR7618/iitstudent-demo/README.md

 # iitstudent-demo
-This is my first Get repository.
+This is my first Get Repository
+Author-Nitish kumar